Performance Bounds for Quantum Feedback Control: A convex bounding approach

-A natural question that arises from Corollary \ref{cor:sos_hierarchy} is if the bounds $\underline{J}_d^*$ converge to the true optimal value $J^*$.
+A natural question that arises from Corollary \ref{cor:sos_hierarchy} is if the bound $J_d^*$ approaches the true optimal value $J^*$ as the degree $d$ is increased.
 In the following, we make a first step toward analyzing this convergence question.
-Specifically, we prove convergence whenever \eqref{QSOCP} admits a smooth value function and the set of control constraints satisfies the following mild regularity condition. \begin{definition}[Putinar's Condition~\cite{putinar1993positive}] We say a set of polynomials $\mathcal{S} \subset \mathbb{R}[x]$ satisfies Putinar's condition if $\exists N > 0$ such that $N - \sum_{i=1}^n x_i^2 \in Q_{d}[\mathcal{S}]$ for some $d$. \end{definition} To that end, we first observe that the polynomials that frame Problem \eqref{sosHJB} naturally satisfy Putinar's condition as long as the control constraints do. \begin{lemma} If the set of control constraints $\mathcal{U}$ satisfies Putinar's condition then so does the set $\mathcal{T}\cup \mathcal{B} \cup \mathcal{U}$. \end{lemma} \begin{proof} From the description in Assumption \ref{asmpt:set_representation}, one can easily verify that $\mathcal{B}$ satisfies Putinar's condition.
-Further, it is well-known that any set of degree one polynomials defining a bounded polyhedron satisfies Putinar's condition~\cite{lasserre_moments_2010}, so $\mathcal{T}$ does as well.
-Finally note that $a \in Q_d[\mathcal{T}]$, $b \in Q_d[\mathcal{B}]$, $c \in Q_d[\mathcal{U}]$ implies that $a + b + c \in Q_d[\mathcal{T}\cup\mathcal{B}\cup \mathcal{U}]$ as $\mathcal{T}$, $\mathcal{B}$, and $\mathcal{U}$ are comprised of polynomials in distinct variables.
-The conclusion follows. \end{proof} The convergence of the bounds furnished by \eqref{sosHJB} can finally be established by application of Putinar's Positivstellensatz \cite{putinar1993positive} according to the following theorem. \begin{theorem} If the value function \eqref{eq:val_fxn} is $\mathcal{C}^{1,2}([0,T],B)$ and the set of control constraints $\mathcal{U}$ satisfies Putinar's condition, then $\underline{J}^*_d \nearrow J^*$. \end{theorem} \begin{proof} Let $\epsilon > 0$ and recall that on a compact set any continuously differentiable function and its (partial) derivatives can be approximated uniformly by a polynomial and its derivatives~\cite{whitney1992analytic}.
-Thus, there exists a polynomial $w$ such that
+Specifically, we prove convergence whenever \eqref{QSOCP} admits a smooth value function and the control constraints satisfy the following mild regularity condition. \begin{definition}[Putinar's Condition~\cite{putinar1993positive}] We say a set of polynomials $\mathcal{S} \subset \mathbb{R}[x]$ satisfies Putinar's condition if $\exists N > 0$ such that $N - \sum_{i=1}^n x_i^2 \in Q_{d}[\mathcal{S}]$ for some positive integer $d$. \end{definition} To that end, we first observe that the polynomials that frame Problem \eqref{sosHJB} naturally satisfy Putinar's condition as long as the control constraints do. \begin{lemma} The set $\mathcal{B}$ as defined in Assumption \ref{asmpt:set_representation} satisfies Putinar's condition.
+If further the set of control constraints $\mathcal{U}$ satisfies Putinar's condition, then so does the set $\mathcal{T}\cup \mathcal{B} \cup \mathcal{U}$. \end{lemma} \begin{proof} From the description in Assumption \ref{asmpt:set_representation}, it is easily verified that $\mathcal{B}$ satisfies Putinar's condition since Eq. \eqref{eq:purity} yields for $\rho \in D$ that